yarikpetrenko/habyt-home-project/README.md

 ### API Endpoint

 A mock API endpoint is available at `/api/listings` that returns property data.
-The endpoint accepts query parameters for filtering as documented in the OpenAPI specification (`openapi.yml`).
+The endpoint accepts some query parameters for filtering as based upon our current API as documentated in the OpenAPI specification (`openapi.yml`).

 Key filter parameters include:
 - `city`: Filter by city name